 CALUMNIÆ JUSJURANDUM.
-The oath of (against) calumny.
-An oath imposed upon the parties to a suit that they did not sue or defend with the intention of calumniating, (calumniandi animo,) i e., with a malicious design, but from a firm belief that they had a good cause.
+The oath of calumny.
+An oath imposed upon the parties to a suit that they did not sue or defend with the intention of calumniating, (calumniandi animo.) i. e., with a malicious design, but from a firm belief that they had a good cause.
 Inst.
-4. 16.
-The object was to prevent vexatious and unnecessary suits.
-It was especially used in divorce cases, though of little practical utility; Bish.
-Marr. & Div. § 353: 2 Bish.
-Marr.
-Div. & Sep. § 264.
-A somewhat similar provision is to be found in the requirement made in some states that the defendant shall file an affidavit of merits.
+4, 16.